Kanban vs Agile!

 3. Roles

 Kanban emphasizes on self-organizing teams and members that make independent decisions.
-The success of the kanban team is generally shared among team members, as they are the ones that contribute with expertise and insights for successful project completion.
+The success of the Kanban team is generally shared among team members, as they are the ones who contribute with expertise and insights for successful project completion.

 Agile defines specific roles within the team.
 These roles include the product owner, scrum master, and development team.
-The product owner defines the vision of the project, the scrum master facilitates the process, and the development team delivers the project.
-They are together responsible for achieving the overall goal of the team.
+The product owner represents the vision of the project, the scrum master facilitates the process, and the development team delivers the project.
+Together, they are responsible for achieving the overall goal of the team.

 4. Managing change